scubamikejax904/Synology-Slideshow-HTTP-based/README.md

 ## 🐳 Installation & Deployment
 ***** **I used Container Manager to build this project on my Synology NAS, These docker commands are AI generated and untested** *****

+## See further below for Synology container manager instructions

 1. **Create project directory & files:**